justinbaur/justinbaur/README.md

 👋 Hi, I’m @justinbaur

-- 👀 I’m interested in game development
+- 👀 I’m interested in Python, Automation, Developer Tooling and Game Development
 - 🌱 I’m currently learning anything I need at the moment
 - 💞️ I’m looking to collaborate on happy hour